Elizabeth Gleadle

-Elizabeth "Liz" Gleadle (born December 5, 1988 in Vancouver, British Columbia) is a Canadian track and field athlete competing in the javelin throw.
-She finished 12th in the final of javelin throw event at the 2012 Summer Olympics.
+Elizabeth "Liz" Gleadle (born December 5, 1988) is a Canadian track and field athlete competing in the javelin throw.
+She is the national record holder and has twice won Pan American Games medals, thrice made the World Championship finals (with a best result of 9th) and is a three-time Olympian, making the final at the 2012 Summer Olympics, finishing 12th.